ThoseMeddlingKids/Landscrape/README.md

 deactivate the virtualenv at any time using command `deactivate`.

 # Running the Application
-1. Clone this repository, navigate to `Landscrape/server` and type `python server.py` to run the server
+1. Clone the repository
+2. In a terminal, execute `bash start`
-2. Navigate the the LocalHost port designated in the terminal to view the site.
+3. Navigate the the LocalHost port designated in the terminal to view the site.
-3. Click on "About" to view our Code Documentation
+4. Click on "About" to view our Code Documentation

 # Stuff We Used
 - Flask: http://flask.pocoo.org/docs/0.12/